 What to watch for: non-compliant and non-certified bark – not all barks are the same, look for one that meets the standard: NZS5828:2015

-What to watch for: paint or treatments if sourced from treated wood, non-compliant products (don’t meet NZ standard), nails from wood products if using recycled pallets.
+What to watch for: paint and other contaminants from wood, non-compliant products (don’t meet NZ standard), nails from wood products

 Positives: Low capital cost, low or no-cost installation (e.g. spread during a school working bee), cost-effective, resourceful